pranigopu/pranigopu.github.io/docs/autonomous-navigation/cooperative-a-star.md

 <details>
 <summary><b>2.
 Simple but crucial extension of fixed-priority CA*</b></summary>
 <p>
 It builds on fixed-priority CA* while adding the feature of indefinite repeatability, which is a required feature for an indefinite/long-term simulation.
-Thus, it is a practical next step in progressing toward a minimum viable solution (MVS) that manages cooperative pathfinding within a warehouse simulation.
+Thus, it is a practical next step in progressing toward a minimum viable solution (MVS) that manages cooperative pathfinding within a multi-agent simulation.
 </p>
 </details>